 - No restriction on caliber of rifles and/or handguns

 Coyotes are located throughout the state in almost every habitat.
 Coyotes tend to be secretive and are most active from dusk to dawn.
 They often rest during the day and only move when disturbed.
 They remain active throughout the winter.

-The western half of South Dakota is where most of the hunting occurs.
-Western South Dakota offers rough river breaks and larger private holdings - terrain well-suited for coyote hunting.
-There are some large tracts of public land open to hunting in the western half of the state.
+The western two-thirds of South Dakota is where most of the hunting occurs.
+These areas offer river drainages and larger private holdings - terrain well-suited for coyote hunting.
+There are many large tracts of public land open to hunting in the western half South Dakota.

-National Grassland areas in western South Dakota, managed by the U.S. Forest Service, are popular hunting destinations.
-If this is your destination, please contact these grassland offices for information on travel restrictions.
+National Grasslands in western South Dakota, managed by the U.S. Forest Service, are popular hunting destinations.
+If this is your destination, please contact the grassland offices for information on travel restrictions.